 In 2002, Nike launched a large European-based promotional campaign that featured freestyle as a central component.
 This assisted in gaining new players from throughout Europe.
 The new players merged with the remaining European Freestylers eclipsing the number of players in the USA.
 The old guard of Euro Jammers featured the aforementioned Clay Collera, Sune Wentzel and Reto Zimmerman along with Joakim Arvskar.
 The new crop of Euro Jammers featured Fabio Sanna, Claudio Cigna, Matteo Gaddoni as well as a new wave of great Women’s players such as Sylvia Caruso, Judith Haas, Eleonora Imazio and Bianca Strunz.

 The Hosting of the FPA World Freestyle Championships in Europe sparked a rapid growth and development of freestyle worldwide.
 2003 was an important year for freestyle; it became a worldwide culture and a model for all disc sports to emulate.
 The explosion of talent from Europe over this time also gave reference to the foundations of play that were laid by such notables as Jan Ekman, Mikael Hjartso and Valentino De Chiara.

 Freestyle continues worldwide growth and development as a sport.
 And with the recent acceptance of the World Flying Disc Federation (WFDF) by the International Olympic Committee (IOC) it may even be headed for Olympic competition in the future.

-Last Article | Next Article
+Last Article | Next Article coming soon.

 Thanks to the Freestyle Players Association (FPA) for sharing this information with FrisbeeGuru.com.